 In order to support exporting enterprises already few in number, the Ministry of Finance and Transfers must immediately begin implementing the measure number 13 to support exporters in Kosovo, for what is required by MEETIESI to urgently start the consultation process with MFT, KIESA, TAK, Customs and Chambers of Commerce to determine the criteria for providing support to exporters from Kosovo, as noted by the operational plan for the implementation of the Emergency Fiscal Package.

 Delays in disbursing the sum of 10 million euros to exporters will minimize their potential impact on the economy due to the escalation of damages to these enterprises, which have played a valuable role in the economic development of the country, under the conditions of numerous barriers as well as numerous prejudices they have faced related to the poor image of Kosovo.

-Finally, the Kosovo Chamber of Commerce, the American Chamber of Commerce in Kosovo and the European Investors Council, reiterating once again the need for swift action, restate their sincere commitment to constructive partnership with the acting Government.
+Finally, the American Chamber of Commerce in Kosovo, Kosovo Chamber of Commerce, and the European Investors Council, reiterating once again the need for swift action, restate their sincere commitment to constructive partnership with the acting Government.